ToJans/SaasOvation/README.md

 - [@ONE75](https://github.com/ONE75/IDDD)
 - [@JefClaes](https://github.com/JefClaes/iddd-labs)

 Feel free to send a pull request to add your own!
+Just click the README.md file in the browser and press edit!!! #EasyPeasy

 [As Alan Kay points out](http://lists.squeakfoundation.org/pipermail/squeak-dev/1998-October/017019.html), the original focus in OO was not about the state, but about the interactions/messaging between objects.